natnoppol/JavaScript1/README.md

 # Welcome to JavaScript project 2024 (Frontend only)

 ## It is a program written by Javascript to receive commands and respond.
-Made by Natnoppol Pansantia, this project was created for learning Javascript.  💖 This website is for those who are new to using html css javascript to create a website. and supports responsiveness on all screen sizes
+Made by Natnoppol Pansantia, this project was created for learning Javascript.  💖 This website is for those who are new to using html css javascript to create a website.

 ## Table of Contents